top of page

 RESERVATIONS

-Tatsu Dallas accepts reservations for parties or two or four via Tock at the link below.
-Reservations are released on the 1st and 15th of each month at 8 AM CST for the following two weeks.
+Tatsu Dallas accepts reservations for parties of one to four only, no larger, via Tock at the link below.
+Reservations are released on the 1st and 15th of each month at 8 AM CST for dates starting two weeks beyond the release date – for example, September 15th, the reservations for October 1–15th will be released.
 All reservations are prepaid via the Tock platform.
-For parties of up to ten (buyout), please contact us directly at the link below.

 Open Tuesday - Saturday